Why Mining for Diamonds?

 Lesser known but equally as important is my passion for writing.
 I have kept a journal for 30 years.
 I was inspired after reading Anne Frank, Diary of a Young Girl.
 I didn’t even realize how important writing was to me until, one day a few years ago, I realized that I could go days without touching my violin, but I would rarely skip a day of writing in my journal.
 My journals are intensely private, however based on the reactions to various things I’ve written publicly, I realized “hmm…maybe I am a writer.”

-Although my journey has taken me all over the world and given me rich experiences too numerous to recount, (you can read a bit more details here) thus far the greatest, and at times most treacherous, portion of my journey has been that of my family of three: me, my daughter, and my husband.
+Although my journey has taken me all over the world and given me rich experiences too numerous to recount, (you can read a bit more details here) thus far the greatest, and at times most treacherous, portion of my journey has been that of my family of three, as we navigate life in the shadow of my husband's serious mental health challenges.

-In the midst of the darkness, He has been faithful beyond measure, and filled me with hope and joy.
-My goal is to share with you some of the ways in which God has met me in the darkness, and prayerfully encourage you with the hope that He can do the same for you, whatever your circumstances.
-One of my favorite verses is found in Galatians 6:9...it gives me the strength to keep on keeping on.
+In the midst of the many joys and trials, the Lord has been faithful beyond measure.
+I hope to share with you some of the ways in which God has met me in the darkness, and pray you will come away encouraged with the hope that He can do the same for you, as wellas inspiration to "mine the diamonds" in your own life